 For students obtaining their police clearance via the LaSalle Police Service, you must read the instructions provided, then download and complete the following forms/documents as instructed to take to the station:

 For students who live in Sarnia, you must download and complete both of the following forms to take to the Sarnia Police Station:

 For students obtaining their police clearance via the Ontario Provincial Police (OPP) (such as Tecumseh, etc.), you must download and complete the form below as instructed and then take to your local OPP station.

-- OPP Police Records Check Request form - this has to be dated, signed by the applicant and your name has to be filled out prior to going to the OPP station.
+- OPP Police Records Check Request Form - this form must be completed, printed and signed by the applicant prior to submitting to the OPP station.

 - OPP Police Clearance Acceptable Identification